naturae-syria/Accounting/README.md

    docker-compose down
    ```

-For a completely automated installation that clones the repository's `docker` branch and sets up Docker with all dependencies, run:
+For a completely automated installation that clones the repository's `Docker` branch and sets up Docker with all dependencies, run:

 ```bash
 bash install-docker-e2e.sh